 - Lupin flour from lupin beans

-Each of these flour is going to have some unique nutritional content and characteristics when using them in recipes, so I will go into that.
+Each of these flour varieties is going to have some unique nutritional content and characteristics when using them in recipes.

 These keto options are all low carb flours if you look at the net carb amounts.
 Net carbs are simply the total carb minus the fiber content.